fuhsjr00/bug.n/doc/Home.md

 ##### [Customizing bug.n](./Customization.md)
 > A description on how to customize bug.n by setting configuration variables and hotkeys.
-Also described is a method to re-use the hotkey `Win+L`, which is blocked by the Windows function to lock the screen.
+Also described is a method to re-use the hotkey <kbd>Win</kbd><kbd>L</kbd>, which is blocked by the Windows function to lock the screen.

 ##### [Default setting of configuration variables](./Default_configuration.md)
 > A list of all configuration variables with their default values and a short